Is it possible for non-residents outside India with ESOP shares to open a trading account?

 Is It possible to open a Non-POA demat account at FYERS?

-What documents are needed to change my FYERS account to an NRO Non-PIS account?
+What documents are required to open or convert to an NRO Non-PIS account?